stancl/tenancy-docs/source/docs/v3/quickstart.blade.md

 });
 ```

-If you use Laravel 8, the the command is slightly different:
+If you use Laravel 8, the command is slightly different:

 ```php
 App\Models\Tenant::all()->runForEach(function () {